 - If you do not have any of the above-mentioned applications, there are web sites that can convert an EPS to an image.
 Google and you shall find.

 Keep in mind that converting an EPS that contains vector data to an image file format that only can contain bitmap data means you are converting to a file that is optimized to be used at one specific size.
 The page on bitmap versus vector graphics explains this in more detail.

 How to reduce the file size of EPS files

 Logos and other types of artwork are often saved as EPS files.
 It makes sense to try and keep the file size down.
 There are a number of things you can do to reduce the size of EPS data:

 - Often the preview image that is embedded in an EPS file makes up a large part of the EPS data.
-If you originally filled an landscape A4 or letter size canvas with a logo, the A4 or letter sized preview image can easily exceed half a megabyte.
-If the logo is a vector based drawing, there is no disadvantage in reducing its size and making it 10 centimeter or 4 inches wide.
+If you originally filled a landscape A4 or letter size canvas with a logo, the A4 or letter sized preview image can easily exceed half a megabyte.
+If the logo is a vector based drawing, there is no disadvantage in reducing its size and making it 10 centimeters or 4 inches wide.
 That may halve the file size of the EPS file.

 - An application like Adobe Illustrator saves additional information in its EPS output.
 When saving as an EPS file, you can select the file format.
 By selecting Illustrator 9 instead of Illustrator CS5, I shaved 200K off the file size of an EPS.
-Take into account that saving in an older file format may impact your ability to edit the EPS file afterwards.
+Take into account that saving in an older file format may impact your ability to edit the EPS file afterward.

 - Get rid of unnecessary data: In its Action window Adobe Illustrator has an option to delete unused palette items.
 This deletes unused color swatches, brushes, symbols and styles.
 That may reduce the file size by an extra 200 to 400 K. Also make sure that there isn’t any irrelevant artwork hidden in a deactivated layer or the pasteboard area.